badlogic/libimagequant-java/README.md

 compile "com.badlogicgames:libimagequant-java:1.0"
 ```

-libimagequant-java is also build on every new commit by [Jenkins](https://libgdx.badlogicgames.com/jenkins/job/libimagequant-java/) and published as a [SNAPSHOT release](https://oss.sonatype.org/content/repositories/snapshots/com/badlogicgames/libimagequant-java/) to SonaType.
+libimagequant-java is also built on every new commit by [Jenkins](https://libgdx.badlogicgames.com/jenkins/job/libimagequant-java/) and published as a [SNAPSHOT release](https://oss.sonatype.org/content/repositories/snapshots/com/badlogicgames/libimagequant-java/) to SonaType.

 ## Usage
 The below code loads a 32-bit RGBA PNG file, quantizes it to 8-bit and then writes it back out to a new file.